AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/most-value-source-channel.md

 ## Wrapping Up {#wrapup}

 In this article, we touched on just a few analyses you can use to analyze the value of your acquisition and marketing channels, but this is just the tip of the iceberg.
-If you created a powerful analysis we didn't cover here, let us in on what you're doing in the comments.
+If you created a powerful analysis we didn't cover here, let us in on what you are doing in the comments.

 ## Related {#related}